 Monitoring and review

 1. Parties, individually or collectively, shall report to the Conference of the Parties on the implementation of area-based management tools, including marine protected areas, established under this Part, and related measures.
-Such reports, as well as the information and the review referred to in paragraphs [2] and [3], respectively, shall be made publicly available by the secretariat.
+Such reports, as well as the information and the review referred to in paragraphs 2 and 3, respectively, shall be made publicly available by the secretariat.

-2. The relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies and their members shall be invited to provide information to the Conference of the Parties on the implementation of measures that they have adopted.
+2. The relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies shall be invited to provide information to the Conference of the Parties on the implementation of measures that they have adopted to achieve the objectives of the area-based management tool, including marine protected area, established under this Part.

-3. Area-based management tools, including marine protected areas, established under this Part, including related measures, shall be monitored and periodically reviewed by the Scientific and Technical Body, taking into account the reports and information referred to in paragraphs [1] and [2], respectively.
+3. Area-based management tools, including marine protected areas, established under this Part, including related measures, shall be monitored and periodically reviewed by the Scientific and Technical Body, taking into account the reports and information referred to in paragraphs 1 and 2, respectively.

-4. The review referred to in paragraph [2] shall assess the effectiveness of area-based management tools, including marine protected areas, established under this Part, including related measures and the progress made in achieving their objectives and provide advice and recommendations to the Conference of the Parties.
+4. The review referred to in paragraph 3 shall assess the effectiveness of area-based management tools, including marine protected areas, established under this Part, including related measures and the progress made in achieving their objectives and provide advice and recommendations to the Conference of the Parties.

-5. Following the review, the Conference of the Parties shall, as necessary, take decisions on the amendment, extension or revocation of area-based management tools, including marine protected areas, and any related measures, adopted by the Conference of the Parties, on the basis of the best available science and scientific information, as well as relevant traditional knowledge of indigenous peoples and local communities, taking into account an ecosystem approach and not using the lack of full scientific certainty as a reason for postponing precautionary measures where there are threats of serious or irreversible harm.
+5. Following the review, the Conference of the Parties shall, as necessary, take decisions or recommendations on the amendment, extension or revocation of area-based management tools, including marine protected areas, and any related measures, adopted by the Conference of the Parties, on the basis of the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities, taking into account [the application of precaution and] an ecosystem approach [and not using the lack of full scientific certainty as a reason for postponing precautionary measures where there are threats of serious or irreversible harm].

 PART IV